The simplified methodology for preparing preliminary estimates of MFP is

 and measures are calculated only for the most recent year.
 Data for all

-preliminary measures consist of eight asset types as opposed
+recent year.
+The preliminary measures consist of six asset types as opposed

-to the 86
+to the 90 asset types for fixed business equipment, structures, inventories,

-asset types for fixed business equipment and software, structures, inventories, and land included in estimates for all
+land, and intellectual property products included in estimates for all

 previous years.
-The assets included in the preliminary estimates are computers, software,
+The assets included in the preliminary estimates are

-Investments, depreciation, and capital income are estimated for each of these eight aggregates.
+and capital income are estimated for each of these six aggregates.

 Capital services are calculated by a chained superlative Tornqvist

-index combining stocks of the eight asset
+index combining stocks of the six asset categories, weighted by

 Labor input in private business and private nonfarm business is obtained